squiffied/squiffied/README.md

 - basic dni (do i need to put this here racists/homophobes/transphobes/etc.)
 - proship/comship/darkship/etc.
 - iwec me and dw fans (if we're friends try not to talk about the latter around me)
-- also... don't just automatically ship us if i'm sitting next to a friend please 😭 it's very awkward. don't do it
+- also don't just automatically ship us if i'm sitting next to a friend please 😭 it's very awkward. don't do it